When Is Regionalization The Best Option?

 North Carolina Regional MLS

-A complex, large, and unique project from the beginning, the North Carolina Regional MLS (NCRMLS) consolidation began with nine different associations from five different MLS vendors joining together in a single data format and Flexmls Platform.
+A large, and unique project from the beginning, the North Carolina Regional MLS (NCRMLS) consolidation began with nine different associations from five different MLS vendors joining together in a single data format and Flexmls Platform.
 This is considerably larger in scope and scale than the typical consolidation.
 The key reason for their desire to regionalize was to remove barriers and make doing business easier for their subscribers.
-Because this was a larger and more-complex-than-usual consolidation, FBS Director of Customer Success, Kendra O’Brien, and Senior Customer Onboarding Manager, Melissa Feeken, traveled to New Bern, NC, to meet with representatives from the different associations to discuss and plan the best path to resolve data inconsistencies and set business rules to meet the needs of the new regional MLS.
+Because this was a larger consolidation, FBS Director of Customer Success, Kendra O’Brien, and Senior Customer Onboarding Manager, Melissa Feeken, traveled to New Bern, NC, to meet with representatives from the different associations to discuss and plan the best path to resolve data inconsistencies and set business rules to meet the needs of the new regional MLS.
 “There were some obstacles, as is normal with any project of this size.
 We ran into some issues getting access to data and had to update our schedule accordingly, which we did working in partnership with the leaders of the MLS and associations,” said O’Brien.

 Once a plan was established to set up and customize the Flexmls system based on the new NCRMLS entity’s needs, the FBS Data Engineering team was responsible for acquiring, transforming, and loading data from the current platform into Flexmls.
 With so many associations consolidating, completing the work on time was important.
 “Our team does the necessary work to change and adapt the incoming data to how the MLS desires to use it going forward.
 With NCRMLS, we were working with and normalizing data from many more associations than usual.
 As of today, we’ve brought in over a dozen associations in various formats to support NCRMLS’s expansion in the region,” explained Troy Davisson, Director of Data Engineering at FBS.